rparak/rparak/README.md

 My Ph.D. research at Brno University of Technology focused on advancing methods in industrial robotics, aligned with the principles of modern industry.
 This work laid a solid foundation for my current efforts, which center on developing intelligent autonomous systems for flexible manufacturing environments.

-With extensive experience leading research initiatives and mentoring engineers and junior researchers, I am committed to driving technological innovation through methodical, high-quality applied research.
+With extensive experience leading R&D projects and mentoring engineers and junior researchers, I am committed to driving technological innovation through methodical, high-quality applied research.
 My work bridges theoretical development with practical implementation, ensuring solutions are both cutting-edge and industry-relevant.

 I actively contribute to the robotics and AI community through open-source projects, with many shared on GitHub and YouTube, and through peer-reviewed publications accessible via Google Scholar.
 I also regularly present my work at international and regional conferences, as well as B2B meetups, to foster knowledge exchange and strengthen community engagement.